Jessicavazm/t3-revision-part1/README.md

 - Check if Node is installed: nvm -v (nvm is a version manager for node.js)
 - package.json is the heart of the app.
 It contains packages used, path to main application, scripts, name and version.
 - Important to create your main file inside of a source folder.
 Eg: src/index.js
 - Scripts are custom commands, scripts can be combined and ran together.
 No spaces are allowed in the scripts.
-Scripts also allows another script inside as well.
+Scripts also allows to have another script inside.

 ### Steps to initialise Node